Manecas1221212/romance/chapter_09.md

 Anna's blood went cold.
 She called the number.
 Disconnected.

 She checked Andrew's location on Find My Phone.
-He was in the West Village.
-Not at his studio in Brooklyn.

-She texted him: *How's it going?*

-Three dots appeared.
-Disappeared.
-Appeared again.

-Andrew: *Good.
-Wrapping up soon.*

-She screenshot his GPS location.
-Added it to her encrypted folder.

-Then she opened her laptop to catch up on work emails before bed.
+He was at Manuel's gallery downtown where he'd said he'd be.
+The text was lying, just trying to get in her head.

+She smiled in relief and decided to ignore the text, going back to her laptop to wrap up some work.
 That's when she saw it.

 A new meeting on her calendar.
-Wednesday, 9 a.m.
+Wednesday, 12:30 p.m.

-**Coffee with Jason Whitmore - Starbucks Lobby**

-She didn't remember scheduling it.
-Didn't remember agreeing to anything.
+**VP Leadership Lunch - Welcome Jason Whitmore**

 She clicked into the details.
-The invite had been sent from her own email address at 11:47 p.m. last night—when she'd been asleep.

-Anna deleted the meeting.

-Refreshed her calendar.

-It reappeared.

-She changed her password.
-Cleared her cache.
-Restarted her laptop.

-The meeting stayed.
+Tom had sent the invite.
+A lunch with all the VPs to welcome Jason to the team.

+Anna stared at the screen.
+Tom didn't know.
+Of course he didn't know.
+Why would he?
+It had been twenty years, and Anna never talked about her college boyfriend.
+Never mentioned Jason's name.
+So Tom was being thoughtful—scheduling a lunch so the new SVP could meet everyone, including her.

+It was normal.
+Professional.
+Exactly what a good manager would do.

+But it felt like a trap.
+Having to sit across from Jason with everyone watching.
+Having to pretend they were strangers.
+Having to perform normalcy when nothing about this was normal.

+She couldn't decline.
+Not without looking paranoid.
+Not without explaining why she didn't want to meet the new SVP.

+She was stuck.

 ---

 Anna sat in the dark living room, listening to the hum of the refrigerator and the distant sound of traffic.
 Andrew's location pin glowed on her phone screen.
-Still in the West Village.
-Still not where he said he'd be.
+Still at Manuel's gallery.
+Where he'd said he'd be.

-And somewhere in this building—or in a server, or in her own compromised accounts—someone was controlling her calendar.
-Sending emails in her name.
-Orchestrating meetings she never agreed to.
+But someone was still trying to get in her head.
+Sending anonymous texts.
+Orchestrating meetings.
+Making her question everything.

 She thought about Jason in the elevator.
 About his smile.
 About how easily he'd suggested coffee, as if twenty years meant nothing.
 As if he had the right to slide back into her life.

-She thought about Andrew, lying about his location.
-About Jessica's tea cup still sitting in his studio.
+She thought about Andrew.
 About the distance that had grown between them since Mia died—a distance she'd told herself was grief, but maybe was something else.

-She thought about the SVP promotion she'd worked toward for fifteen years.
+She thought about the SVP promotion that still hadn't arrived and for which she'd worked toward for fifteen years.
 About Marcus watching her with calculating eyes.
 About Tom's careful suggestions that maybe she was "struggling."

 Everything she'd built was fracturing.
 And she couldn't tell which cracks were sabotage and which were her own paranoia eating her alive.